 The system is able to respond to several other types of events as well as obstacle collision avoidance.
-Adequate behaviors have been defined for intersection crossings (with or without traffic lights), arrival and departure at a station, pedestrian crossings, obstacle circumvention, etc.
+Adequate behaviors have been defined for intersection crossings (with or without traffic lights), arrival and departure at a station, pedestrian crossings, obstacle circumvention, lane change, lane insertion etc.